Water is Life

 Other important elements of the gathering were stories, songs, the Anishinaabe language, and dreams.
 Language is central for Anishinaabe people to understand who they are and the Anishinaabe way of life so that their knowledge is carried on to the next generations.

-The summary is prepared by Melpatkwa Matthews and reviewed by Myia Antone.
+The summary was prepared by Melpatkwa Matthews and reviewed by Myia Antone.